sadra-safaei/imu-step-counter/README.md

 ### 3. Process the Data

-Open the relevant Python processing script from the `Python/` directory.
+Open the relevant Python processing script from the `Python/` directory or the corresponding experimental dataset directory.

 The processing pipeline performs: